 Nigel Saul is Professor of Medieval History in the University of London.
 He is a Fellow of the Royal Historical Society and of the Society of Antiquaries.
 His publications include Richard II, A Companion to Medieval England, Death, Art and Memory in Medieval England and, most recently, The Three Richards.

 Steve Alton studied Biology at the University of York.
 Having a lifelong love of natural history, he worked in conservation, managing nature reserves in Nottinghamshire for many years.
-Steve lives in Sussex with his wife and two children, and works closely with several local schools.
 His interactive web based teaching tool won 3rd Prize in the European elearning award with 800 entries from 30 countries.

 Nick Sharratt has written and illustrated many books for children and won numerous awards for his picture books, including the Sheffield Children's Book Award and the Children's Book Award.
 He has also enjoyed great success illustrating the Jacqueline Wilson books.
 Nick lives in Brighton.